peepsquest/tutorials/src/pixiIsometric2.md

 ![](examples/img/spritesheet-floating-water.png)

-The water and dirt appear to float above the grassline.
-To fix this, tiles need to be drawn from the bottom left.
+The water and dirt appear to float at top of the grassline.
+The fix is to draw tiles from the bottom left.
 Fortunately, Pixi provides an anchor property.
 Too easy!

 ```js